 Here it’s safe to post photos, prayer requests, wins, fails and everything in between.
 You also have the ability to upload files (curriculum!) and give lead volunteers or influential parents access to share administrative responsibility.
 Community is becoming more of a priority at Facebook, and Groups are where community is built.

-2. Create a daily posting strategy
+2. Create a daily posting social media strategy

 Ask yourself, “What exactly are you going to post and when?”